Home > Neurology > Intensifying therapy with carboplatin boosts survival in group 3 medulloblastoma

 "Treatment with carboplatin during radiation is a new standard for children with group 3 high-risk medulloblastoma," she concluded.

-The multicenter trail, published in JAMA Oncology, included 261 evaluable patients with newly diagnosed high-risk medulloblastoma from 2007-2018.
+The multicenter trial, published in JAMA Oncology, included 261 evaluable patients with newly diagnosed high-risk medulloblastoma from 2007-2018.
 Participants' median age was 8.6 years and 70% were male.
 At enrollment, they were stratified by clinical high-risk criteria: 72% had metastatic disease; 22%, diffuse anaplasia; and 5% had greater than 1.5-cm2 residual disease.

 Participants were randomized to 36-Gy craniospinal radiation therapy and weekly vincristine with or without daily carboplatin followed by six cycles of maintenance chemotherapy with cisplatin, cyclophosphamide, and vincristine with or without 12 cycles of isotretinoin during and following maintenance.